Ming dynasty literature: 1450–1520

 Li Dongyang's prominent position was not without its difficulties.
 He faced opposition from the "Earlier Seven Masters of the Ming", (Note: The Seven Masters are: Li Mengyang (1475–1530), He Jingming (1483–1521), Kang Hai (1475–1540), Wang Jiusi, Wang Tingxiang, Bian Gong (1476–1532), and Xu Zhenqing (1479–1511).) a group associated with the fugu ('revive antiquity') movement.
-This group, with the exception of one member, all was from the North and were active in Beijing from 1496 to 1505.
+This group, with the exception of one member, was entirely from the North and was active in the Ming capital Beijing from 1496 to 1505.
 They had close ties with Li Mengyang (1475–1530), the main figure of the movement.
 Their main focus was revitalizing poetry, but they also had a general interest in political issues.
 Li Mengyang's criticism of the court led to multiple imprisonments and even death sentences, as the powerful eunuch Liu Jin used his influence to silence dissent, but not all criticism of the government was as direct.
-Two other members of the Seven Masters, Kang Hai and Wang Jiusi, were part of the Hanlin Academy and used their influence to prevent Li Mengyang's execution.
+Two other members of the Seven Masters, Kang Hai (1475–1541) and Wang Jiusi (1468–1551), were part of the Hanlin Academy and used their influence to prevent Li Mengyang's execution.
 They were also known for writing plays that were critical of the political climate at the time.

 Suzhou experienced a revival of its cultural significance as evidenced by the rise of scholars like Wang Ao, but it was not until the early 16th century, when the Jiangnan region became the main economic hub of China, that Suzhou regained its status as a cultural center.
 This was largely due to the efforts of urban merchants.
 In terms of culture, the scholars of the region shifted their focus away from administrative careers and instead made a living through the sale of paintings, calligraphy, and poetry—three activities that were closely intertwined in the practice of scholars at the time.
-As a result, money itself became a popular subject in poetry, which was a new development.
+Money itself became a popular subject in poetry, a new development.
 Some of the most notable scholars from Suzhou during this period were Shen Zhou (1427–1509), Zhu Yunming (1460–1526), Wen Zhengming (1470–1559), and Tang Yin (1470–1524), who were primarily known for their skills in painting and calligraphy.